ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Group Manager

-In addition to what is discussed in {{Section 10.1 of RFC9594}}, a compromised Group Manager would allow an adversary to also monitor the group configurations specified by an Administrator, or to enforce group configurations different from the specified ones, which can result in communications in the OSCORE groups not attaining the originally intended security level.
+In addition to what is discussed in {{Section 10.1 of RFC9594}}, a compromised Group Manager would allow an adversary to monitor the group configurations specified by an Administrator, or to enforce group configurations different from the specified ones, which can result in communications in the OSCORE groups not attaining the originally intended security level.

 Although this is undesirable, it is not worse than the control that the adversary would gain on the group keying material through the compromised Group Manager (see {{Section 10.1 of RFC9594}}).

-Unlike what is defined in {{Section 10.2 of RFC9594}} with respect to renewing the group keying material, the Group Manager does not have to change the group configurations of the OSCORE groups it is responsible for, after having experienced a reboot.
+Unlike what is defined in {{Section 10.2 of RFC9594}} with respect to renewing the group keying material, the Group Manager does not have to change the group configurations of the OSCORE groups it is responsible for after having experienced a reboot.

 ## Administrators

 {{collection-resource-get}} and {{collection-resource-fetch}} define exchanges where the Administrator sends a GET or FETCH request to the group-collection resource at the Group Manager.
 The payload of a successful response to those requests can include links to group-configuration resources at the Group Manager.
 When processing the response, the Administrator MUST NOT accept any of such links whose URI specified as link target does not point to the Group Manager that has sent the response.
 In particular, the Administrator MUST NOT consider those links as pointing to the alleged group-configuration resources.

 From {{collection-resource-post}} to {{configuration-resource-patch}}, other exchanges are defined where the Administrator sends different requests to the group-collection resource or a group-configuration resource at the Group Manager.
 The payload of a successful response to those requests has to or can include the 'joining_uri' status parameter.
-When processing the response, the Administrator SHOULD NOT accept the URI encoded by the 'joining_uri' parameter, if the URI does not point to the Group Manager that has sent the response.
+When processing the response, the Administrator SHOULD NOT accept the URI encoded by the 'joining_uri' parameter if the URI does not point to the Group Manager that has sent the response.
 In particular, the Administrator SHOULD NOT consider that URI as pointing to the alleged group-membership resource.

 Exceptions in accepting URIs that allegedly point to group-membership resources ought to be carefully understood and vetted by the Administrator.
 As a notable example, a trusted CoAP reverse-proxy might stand in for the Group Manager, in such a way that candidate group members can reach the Group Manager by actually interacting with the reverse-proxy.
 In this case, the host subcomponent of the URI does not refer to the Group Manager, but instead to the reverse-proxy.

-The Administrator can verify that a URI retrieved from a response sent by the Group Manager points to the same Group Manager, by comparing the host subcomponent of the URI with the host subcomponent of the corresponding request URI.
+The Administrator can verify that a URI retrieved from a response sent by the Group Manager points to the same Group Manager by comparing the host subcomponent of the URI with the host subcomponent of the corresponding request URI.
 If one host subcomponent consists of an IP literal and the other host subcomponent consists of a hostname, the comparison could require resolving the hostname to an IP address.

 If the Administrator determines that a URI pointing to an alleged group-membership resource cannot be accepted, the following applies: